benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 do][diverse-teams].

 So in order to make the best out of your team, you should make sure to tap their knowledge and experience.
-After all, what good does it do, if you have smart people on the team, only make all the decisions for them?
+After all, what good does it do, if you have smart people on the team, only to make all the decisions for them?

 Still, recognizing the need for and having the intention of making the best of smart and diverse teams can get easily caught up in all sorts of unconscious biases and habits.
 Which may lead to tapping into only a subset of your team's